grafana/grafana/docs/sources/shared/alerts/alerting_provisioning.md

 ### <span id="route-export"></span> RouteExport

-> RouteExport is the provisioned file export of definitions.Route.
+> RouteExport is the provisioned file export of definition.Route.
 This is needed to hide fields that aren't usable in
 > provisioning file format.
 An alternative would be to define a custom MarshalJSON and MarshalYAML that excludes them.

 **Properties**